 Less than 12 hours after its release, the internet is currently ablaze; Kendrick has once again launched a missile explosive enough to keep thumbs typing through the weekend.
 The 4th edition to "The Heart" series isn’t asking to keep hip-hop alive, but to confront an unnamed rival who has awoken a sleeping giant.

 Unlike the previous three series entries, “The Heart Part 4” is split into three parts with Kendrick rapping over three different beats.
 The beginning is mellow, soulful and sparse, the kind of instrumental that would be found on untitled unmastered.
 There’s a hook-esque chorus (“Don’t tell a lie on me, I won’t tell the truth on you”) that begins and ends the first part—see James Brown’s “Don’t Tell A Lie About Me And I Won’t Tell The Truth On You”—that provides the puzzling threat with purpose.
-It's the kind of hook that’s short enough for Twitter’s limited characters and a perfect Facebook status for shade throwers and petty instigators.
+It's the kind of hook that’s short enough for Twitter’s limited characters and the perfect Facebook status for shade throwers and petty instigators.
 The first part is easy on the ears, but Kendrick interrupts himself with an aggressive, “My fans can’t wait” that begins the first beat switch and a tirade hotter than Isaiah's sun.

 The big question is who?
 Who has upset Kendrick to the point that he has dedicated a new song warning this secret rapper not to play with him?
 It’s a bit hypocritical that Dot complains about this artist's shady jabs but doesn’t unveil who is on the other end of his attack.
 Since he has allowed this artist anonymity, speculation is all we are left with.